projectriff/cli/docs/riff_knative_deployer_create.md

   -h, --help                    help for create
-      --image image             container image to deploy -n, --namespace name          kubernetes namespace (defaulted from kube config) --tail                    watch configurer logs
+      --image image             container image to deploy -n, --namespace name          kubernetes namespace (defaulted from kube config) --tail                    watch deployer logs
-      --wait-timeout duration   duration to wait for the configurer to become ready when watching logs (default "10m")
+      --wait-timeout duration   duration to wait for the deployer to become ready when watching logs (default "10m")
 ```

 ### Options inherited from parent commands